eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 This mapper implicitly creates a new thing for an incoming message.

-The created thing contains the values defined in the template, configured in the `mappingDefinitions` `options`.
+The created thing contains the values defined in the template, configured in the `mappingDefinitions` `options`. </br>

-In this case we assume that a gateway device will register the attached edge devices, thus the device will communicate via the gateway.

 #### Configuration options

 * `thing` (required): The values of the thing that is created implicitly.
 It can either contain fixed values